kartgoel/HydraDocumentation/docs/hydraKeeper.rst

 GetKeeperConfig
 ~~~~~~~~~~~~~~~~

-This function reteives configurations of keeper files from the database such as labels and thresholds.
+This function retrieves configurations of keeper files from the database such as labels and thresholds.

 .. code-block:: python